Ask Slashdot: What Are Some Things That Every Hacker Once Knew?

 I taught myself Basic on the TRS80, and into Assembly Language, I've always been a pirate (TRS80 had very little, I was making up for it), Amiga came out and I went that route, the Basic was so bad I had to quit or toss the system, and Assembly language is what I've forgotten, I knew it at 286, more registers than I know of now.

-Debugging Code by Inspection (Score:2)
+Debugging Code by Inspection (Score:3)

 Reading code in order to detect bugs/issues because the compile/run cycle took hours.
 Seems to be a forgotten art now days.